 In the 16th century, most of this area was conquered by the Spanish and ruled by them. until Guatemala attained independence in 1821.
 Succeeding decades were turbulent, as Guatemala first became part of the Federal Republic of Central America, and was then ruled by a series of dictators. backed by the United Fruit Company (of banana republic fame) and the United States government.

 In 1944, a pro-democratic military coup, took place, to be followed by a U.S. backed military coup in 1954 and another dictatorship.
 The bloody conflict that followed was not resolved until 1996.
-Since then Guatemala has achieved both economic growth and successful democratic elections, although it continues to struggle with high rates of poverty and crime.
+200,000 people died, and at least 400 villages were wiped off the map.
+More than half of Guatemalans are descendants of the indigenous Maya peoples, who suffered badly during the civil war.
+Since then, Guatemala has achieved both economic growth and successful democratic elections, although it continues to struggle with high rates of poverty and crime.

 The city of Antigua was the third capital city of Guatemala, according to the Spanish conquistadores.
 But it was then named Santiago de los Caballeros, as previous capitals had been.
 It functioned as the seat of the Spanish Empire, reaching up to southern Mexico and was home to many churches and religious orders, including the Jesuits. .However it suffered badly from earthquakes, as well as the odd volcanic eruption.
 It was eventually ordered abandoned in 1773, After that it was referred to as la Antigua Guatemala (the Old Guatemala).